kayaei/pands-project/README.md

 ##### vi.
 Histogram Versicolor

-The purpose of this Histogram is to present the *Versicolor* sepicies only with all 4 attributes on seperate histograms.
+The purpose of this Histogram is to present the *Versicolor* species only with all 4 attributes on separate histograms.
 The variable of the histogram on the X axis is the *Sepal and Petal* attributes.
-Since both *Sepal and Petal* attributes have 2 sub-attributes each (*Sepal_Length, Sepal_Width, Petal_Length and Petal_Width*), there are 4 seperate histograms on 4 different graphs with each showing 1 histogram of *Versicolor* species.
-The last 2 graphs are to show both *Sepal_Lenght and Sepal_Width* histograms in one geraph and to show the *Petal_Lenght and Petal_Width* histograms on another graph.
+Since both *Sepal and Petal* attributes have 2 sub-attributes each (*Sepal_Length, Sepal_Width, Petal_Length and Petal_Width*), there are 4 separate histograms on 4 different graphs with each showing 1 histogram of *Versicolor* species.
+The last 2 graphs are to show both *Sepal_Length and Sepal_Width* histograms in one graph and to show the *Petal_Length and Petal_Width* histograms on another graph.
 Here is the *Histogram-Versicolor* python script;

 ```python
 # Etem Kaya 12-Apr-2019